 \subsubsection{Differentially Private Miner Selection}

-Miner selection in our PPoEM mechanism is carried out using Exponential mechanism of differential privacy~\cite{spref27}.
-Different from PoEM, instead of calculating energy ratios, we calculate energy probabilities in an exponentially private manner, and then we chose the winning miner from that probability distribution.
-First of all, energy values of all VPPs are fed as an input to Exponential mechanism, which calculate probability of selection for each VPP according to the chosen sensitivity and privacy parameter.
+Miner selection in our PPoEM mechanism is carried out using the Exponential mechanism of differential privacy~\cite{spref27}.
+Different from PoEM, instead of calculating energy ratios, we calculate energy probabilities in an exponentially private manner, and then we choose the winning miner from that probability distribution.
+First of all, energy values of all VPPs are fed as an input to the Exponential mechanism, which calculates the probability of selection for each VPP according to the chosen sensitivity and privacy parameter.
 Higher the value of $\varepsilon_3$, higher is the chances of selection of VPP with maximum energy trading.
-The formula for differentially private miner section is given as follows: In the above equation, $M$ = $(L_v, q_2, D_{vpp}) $ and $q_1$ is the sensitivity value, which can be varied according the requirement.
-We carry out experiments at different $\varepsilon_3$ values in order to demonstrate the functioning from technical perspective.
+The formula for differentially private miner section is given as follows:

+In the above equation, $M$ = $(L_v, q_2, D_{vpp}) $ and $q_1$ is the sensitivity value, which can be varied according to the requirement.
+We carry out experiments at different $\varepsilon_3$ values in order to demonstrate the functioning from a technical perspective.
 A detailed discussion about implementation and evaluation is provided in the Section~\ref{perfsection}.
-After the successful calculation of mining distribution, first, second, and third miner is chosen similar to PoEM mechanism as mentioned in Eqn.~\ref{poemeqn07}.
+After the successful calculation of mining distribution, the first, second, and third miner is chosen similar to the PoEM mechanism as mentioned in Eqn.~\ref{poemeqn07}.